 2) Make your comfort a priority

 Good writers come from all walks of life, which means that different environments can either inspire or hinder our creativity.
-Many ads aimed at writing remotely heavily market the convenience of writing just about anywhere – on the train, standing in line for the bus, queueing at the supermarket checkout – but, if you’re more happy more of a homelover at heart, there’s nothing wrong with making yourself comfortable.
+Many ads related to online writing jobs heavily market the convenience of writing just about anywhere – on the train, standing in line for the bus, queueing at the supermarket checkout – but, if you’re more of a home lover at heart, there’s nothing wrong with making yourself comfortable.
 Finding your happy place will have a positive effect on your workflow – you’ll find yourself more productive and probably learn to manage your time better, too.

 3) Be selective

 Being eager to get your first gig means you have to accept anything that comes your way, right?
 Wrong.
-If you really want to take this seriously and make a right impression, make sure your first few assignments are the absolute best of your career.
+If you really want to take this seriously and make the right impression, make sure your first few online writing jobs are the absolute best of your career.
 In order to do that, you have to write about something that you’re comfortable with.
 This means only accepting assignments that you are confident you can produce well.
 You can accept more challenging tasks – that require more research or about topics you’re not that familiar with – once you’re properly settled.

 4) Follow instructions to a tee

 Just because you feel you’re a creative writer, doesn’t mean you can do what you want with a piece of text.
 Writing tasks usually come with a specific set of instructions – double- and triple-check the criteria you’ve been given and make sure your content meets them.